yulin6/FishGame-Codebase3/Fish/README.md

             - Contains the files relevant to all administrative components of the Fish game.

             src/
                 - contains source code for all administrative components of the Fish game.
-For now, this only includes the referee.

                 referee/
                     - the package for all source code for the referee component of Fish games

+                tmanager/
+                    - the package for all source code for the tournament manager of Fish games

             test/
                 - contains unit tests for all administrative components of the Fish game.

                 referee/
                      - the package for all unit tests for the referee component of Fish games.

+                tmanager/
+                    - the package for all unit tests for the tournament manager of Fish games

         Common/
             - Contains the files relevant to programming the common components of Fish, which includes